Eligibility and Payment

-Students currently enrolled for 6 or more credit hours are charged a student health fee along with tuition and are eligible to receive clinic services.
-Students who are enrolled for fewer than 6 hours may elect to pay the health fee to have access to clinic services.
+Students currently enrolled for classes are charged a student health fee along with their tuition.
+This health fee entitles students to access clinic and mental health services.
+Students not enrolled for a Summer term or recent graduates may pay a health fee that will allow them access to clinic services for one semester.
+Only currently enrolled students may utilize the clinic pharmacy.
 All students must show a current Rattler Card at the time of service.

-The student health fee entitles students to free office visits for illness and injury.
-Charges for services not covered by the student health fee are highly discounted and are considerably lower than the cost of care from most community providers.
-Charges will be placed on the student’s financial account and must be paid prior to registration for the following semester.
-No student should delay seeking treatment because of inability to pay for services.
+The student health fee entitles students to access services for illness and injury with no charge for an office visit.
+Charges for services not covered by the student health fee (including; labs, x-rays, EKGs, medications, immunizations, procedures, medical supplies) are discounted and are lower than the cost of care from most community providers.
+Charges for services will be placed on the student’s financial account and must be paid prior to registration for the following semester.
+No students should delay seeking treatment because of inability to pay for services.

 At times a student may be referred to a community provider or hospital for consultation and/or specialized services.
 Students are responsible for all charges from community providers/facilities they are referred to and for emergency transport.

 FAMU strongly recommends that all students have health insurance.
 We encourage students to stay on their parent’s policies as long as possible.
 Students that do not have insurance through a parent, spouse or workplace should seek coverage and have the option of purchasing insurance through a university sponsored insurance plan (https://www.hbcstudent.com).
 After October 1, 2013, students may also explore their eligibility to purchase health insurance through the Health Insurance Marketplace at https://www.healthcare.gov/.